Walnut Creek, California: Notable events

 The Walnut Creek Art & Wine Festival is an annual festival that usually takes place at Heather Farm Park on the first weekend of June.
 The festival includes visual and physical art vendors, wine tastings, food stalls and live music.
-It has free admission and has been held annually for over 40 years, recognized by the Contra Costa Times as "the East Bay’s Best Outdoor Festival" and winner of Walnut Creek Magazine's Best Community Event five times.
+It has been held annually for over 40 years, recognized by the Contra Costa Times as "the East Bay's Best Outdoor Festival" and winner of Walnut Creek Magazine's Best Community Event five times.
 The festival is held by The Walnut Creek Chamber of Commerce & Visitor Bureau.